 Fig 5.
-Seminal literature in ecological complexity.
+Seminal literature and the topic clusters in the ecological complexity literature.
 Weighted co-citation network for the top 100 co-cited articles in the complexity articles.
-The colors reflect co-citation clusters: foundational complexity theory(18 – in blue); scaling, hierarchies, and cross-scale dynamics(67 – in red); and macroecological theory and large-scale systems(2 – in pink)(2 – in pink).
-Two additional clusters(43, 150 – in gray) count 10 or less articles and emerged from the use of “ecological complexity” in a more specific context (e.g., one research group).
+The colors reflect co-citation clusters: foundational complexity theory(18 – in blue) (18 – in blue); scaling, hierarchies, and cross-scale dynamics(67 – in red) (67 – in red); and macroecological theory and large-scale systems(2 – in pink).
+Two additional clusters(43, 150 – in gray) (43, 150 – in gray) count 10 or less articles and emerged from the use of “ecological complexity” in a more specific context (e.g., pest control in agriculture; 79).

 Table 1.
 Features typical of complex ecological systems.
 Features identified as typical of complex ecological systems through a critical review of the literature in complexity science.
 Note that search strings are presented as word stem (e.g., ‘self-orga’) to capture plurals and alternative forms and spellings (e.g., self-organization, self-organisation, self-organising, etc.).
-We suggest in each definition some seminal references, but see “What makes a system complex?” and “Identifying features typical of ecological complexity” in the text for more details.
+We introduce a short definition of each feature with some seminal references for brevity, but it does not necessarily exclude other definitions.
+See “What makes a system complex?” and “Identifying features typical of ecological complexity” in the text for more details.